-The information below is a snapshot of some of our efforts to date, which we will continue to update as we navigate this unprecedented situation.
+The information below is a snapshot of our approach, which we continue to adapt as appropriate.

 Despite this crisis, our employees, regardless of their role or tenure, are continuing to receive full pay and benefits.
-We have increased our employee wellness resources, and fully support and comply with the enhanced paid sick leave policies adopted by local governments where we operate.
+We have increased our employee wellness resources, and fully support and comply with the enhanced paid sick-leave policies adopted by local governments where we operate.